 - When applicable, insight into the future sustainability of the project.

-Entrepreneurial Student Grants typically range from $500 - $1500 per project.
-The Entrepreneurial Student Grant awards are funded through the reimbursement of receipts documenting actual project costs.
+Entrepreneurial Musicianship Grants typically range from $500 - $1500 per project.
+The Entrepreneurial Musicianship Grant awards are funded through the reimbursement of receipts documenting actual project costs.
 Original receipts and invoices must be submitted; copies will not be accepted.
 The project cost receipts must total an amount that is equivalent to or less than the grant award.
 Awards can be processed as an advance or retroactively as a reimbursement.

 In order for your application to be considered, you music complete each of the following items, including the meetings with the Entrepreneurial Musicianship Department.